Nat-Pryer/Tech-Haven-Post-Pandemic-Analysis/README.md

 **Maintain Low Refund Rate**

-- **Investigate the high refund rate for Bose SoundSport Headphones**: Analyze the factors behind the high return rate to identify potential quality or customer satisfaction issues and take steps to reduce future returns.
+- **Investigate Products with a High Refund Rate**: Analyze the factors behind the high return rate for products like the 27in 4K Gaming Monitor and the Bose SoundSport Headphones to identify potential quality or customer satisfaction issues and take steps to reduce future returns.

 **Optimize Purchase Platform**